labuladong/fucking-algorithm/interview/missing_elements.md

 Given an arry of length n, the index should be in `[0, n)`.
 Since we have to put `n+1` number of elements from set `[0, n]`, there must be one element which can't fit.
 Find the missing element.

 This question is not hard.
-It's easy to think aabout traversing after sorting.
+It's easy to think about traversing after sorting.
 Alternatively, using a `HashSet` to store all the existing elements, and then go through elements in `[0, n]` and loop up in the `HashSet`.
 Both ways can find the correct answer.

 However, the time complexity for the sorting solution is O(NlogN).
 The `HashSet` solution has O(N) for time complexity, but requires O(N) space complexity to store the data.